Ancient Queens Who Shaped an Asian Empire:

 Together, this royal triad made some of the most important contributions to Khmer heritage: First, they built unique temples throughout Southeast Asia; Buddhist monuments and public structures that to this day bless Cambodia with cultural heritage that attracts millions of interested tourists from around the world.

-Many of their social programs are well-documented by archaeological analysis of public infrastructure built during Jayavarman VII's reign, including roadways, bridges, small temples,
+Many of their social programs are well-documented by archaeological analysis of public infrastructure built during Jayavarman VII's reign, including roadways, bridges, small temples, rest stops and hospitals.
+Little, however, was known about the efforts spearheaded by the two queens to grant and raise women powers to divine heights at that time.

 At all the five gates of Angkor Thom, the royal triad greets all visitors.